Dawitmamohub/requirement-analysis/README.md

 - User can enter booking details and proceed to checkout.
 - Payment is processed securely and successfully.
 - User receives a confirmation message and email.
-- The booking appears in the user’s booking history.
+- The booking appears in the user's booking history.

 These criteria ensure that the feature delivers real value and meets both functional and business requirements.